openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 The difference is the return/completion code associated with each job output, located both next to the job output name within the JOBS section as shown above, or at the end of the compile output as, 0Return code ##.
 A return code of 12 means there was an error, but how do we know what that error was?
 Continue to find out!

-7. Find the compile error, IGYPA3146-S, in the job output, illustrated in Figure  6.
+7. Find the compilation error, IGYPA3146-S, in the job output, illustrated in Figure  6.

 ![](Images/image121.png)